BabylonJS/Babylon.js/packages/tools/accessibility/README.md

 ## What is Screen Reader?

 [Screen reader](https://en.wikipedia.org/wiki/Screen_reader) is an assistive technology for blind or low vision people to interact with digital content.
 For users with blindness or low vision, they can't rely 100% on visual interface.
 Depending on the degree of visual disabilities, some of them don't even use a monitor display or mouse when they use computers.
-So, for this kind of user, they use screen reader, a software, to read what are displayed visually on the screen, through speech, or through braille output.
+This user would use screen reading software to translate what is displayed on screen into speech or braille output.
 They use keyboard to tell the screen reader what to read and interact with the computer.
 Here's an example video of how a user uses screen reader: [Screen Reader Demo - YouTube](https://www.youtube.com/watch?v=q_ATY9gimOM&ab_channel=SLCCUniversalAccess).

 There are different screen reader applications that a user can choose, including OS built-in screen readers like Windows's "Narrator", MacOS and iOS's "VoiceOver", and third party screen readers like JAWS, NVDA.